Reincarnation: Early Hinduism, Buddhism, and Jainism

-The texts of ancient Jainism that have survived into the modern era are post-Mahavira, likely from the last centuries of the first millennium BCE, and extensively mention rebirth and karma doctrines.
-The Jaina philosophy assumes that the soul (jiva in Jainism; atman in Hinduism) exists and is eternal, passing through cycles of transmigration and rebirth.
+The texts of ancient Jainism that have survived into the modern era are post-Mahavira, likely from the last centuries of the first millennium BCE, and extensively discuss the doctrines of rebirth and karma.
+Jaina philosophy assumes that the soul (jiva in Jainism; atman in Hinduism) exists and is eternal, passing through cycles of transmigration and rebirth.
 After death, reincarnation into a new body is asserted to be instantaneous in early Jaina texts.
 Depending upon the accumulated karma, rebirth occurs into a higher or lower bodily form, either in heaven or hell or earthly realm.
 No bodily form is permanent: everyone dies and reincarnates further.
 Liberation (kevalya) from reincarnation is possible, however, through removing and ending karmic accumulations to one's soul.
 From the early stages of Jainism on, a human being was considered the highest mortal being, with the potential to achieve liberation, particularly through asceticism.

-The early Buddhist texts discuss rebirth as part of the doctrine of Saṃsāra.
-This asserts that the nature of existence is a "suffering-laden cycle of life, death, and rebirth, without beginning or end."
+The early Buddhist texts discuss rebirth as part of the doctrine of saṃsāra.
+This asserts that the nature of existence is a "suffering-laden cycle of life, death, and rebirth, without beginning or end".
 Also referred to as the wheel of existence (Bhavacakra), it is often mentioned in Buddhist texts with the term punarbhava (rebirth, re-becoming).
 Liberation from this cycle of existence, Nirvana, is the foundation and the most important purpose of Buddhism.
 Buddhist texts also assert that an enlightened person knows his previous births, a knowledge achieved through high levels of meditative concentration.
 Tibetan Buddhism discusses death, bardo (an intermediate state), and rebirth in texts such as the Tibetan Book of the Dead.
 While Nirvana is taught as the ultimate goal in the Theravadin Buddhism, and is essential to Mahayana Buddhism, the vast majority of contemporary lay Buddhists focus on accumulating good karma and acquiring merit to achieve a better reincarnation in the next life.

-In early Buddhist traditions, Saṃsāra cosmology consisted of five realms through which the wheel of existence cycled.
-This included hells (niraya), hungry ghosts (pretas), animals (tiryak), humans (manushya), and gods (devas, heavenly).
+In early Buddhist traditions, saṃsāra cosmology consisted of five realms through which the wheel of existence cycled.
+This included hells (niraya), hungry ghosts (pretas), animals (tiryaka), humans (manushya), and gods (devas, heavenly).
 In latter Buddhist traditions, this list grew to a list of six realms of rebirth, adding demigods (asuras).

-Rationale

-The earliest layers of Vedic text incorporate the concept of life, followed by an afterlife in heaven and hell based on cumulative virtues (merit) or vices (demerit).
-However, the ancient Vedic Rishis challenged this idea of afterlife as simplistic, because people do not live equally moral or immoral lives.
-Between generally virtuous lives, some are more virtuous; while evil too has degrees, and the texts assert that it would be unfair for people, with varying degrees of virtue or vices, to end up in heaven or hell, in "either or" and disproportionate manner irrespective of how virtuous or vicious their lives were.
-They introduced the idea of an afterlife in heaven or hell in proportion to one's merit.